seanralph007/My-Frontend-Portfolio/README.md

 creating beautiful and responsive user interfaces, skilled in Frontend Frameworks.

 Hi there!
-I'm Ifeanyi Ezeugwu, a passionate and experienced frontend developer with a strong focus on creating beautiful and user-friendly web interfaces.
+I'm passionate and experienced frontend developer with a strong focus on creating beautiful and user-friendly web interfaces.
 I have 3 years of professional experience in translating design concepts into pixel-perfect,